 - An excellent resource to use is called DivorceCare.org; they will help you heal and get your life back.

-- One of the first things to do is get closer to God and maintain friendships with those you love and love you, and are out for your best interest.
-The second point to keep in mind is not to rush into a new dating relationship, trying to fill the void; that is only asking for big trouble.
+- One of the first things to do is get closer to God and maintain friendships with those you love and love you and are out for your best interest.
+The second point to keep in mind is not to rush into a new dating relationship, trying to fill the void; that only asks for big trouble.

 - I have compared death to divorce.
 I experienced one divorce and a few real immediate deaths in my life, including my mother, a couple of best friends, and other family members like my dad.
 All the deaths in my life were not as bad as the divorce that I went through.

-- The reason being is the hurt and bad feelings that are connected to a divorce, not to mention the splitting of the mutual friends and back-biting of the other spouse’s family and friends who took sides with the husband or wife that they were dearest to you.
+- The reason is the hurt and bad feelings connected to a divorce, not to mention the splitting of the mutual friends and back-biting of the other spouse’s family and friends who took sides with the husband or wife that they were dear to you.
 Contrary to death, divorced people are still around, which can be haunting in a current type of way.